 - 1/4 cup finely chopped onion

 - 1 tablespoon butter, melted

-- Meanwhile, in a large bowl, combine the soup, sour cream, cheese, milk and salt.
-Stir in the tuna, peas, onion and pepper.
-Drain noodles; add to soup mixture.
+- Meanwhile, in a large bowl, combine soup, sour cream, cheese, milk and salt; stir in tuna, onion and pepper.
+Add noodles and peas; toss to combine.

-- Transfer to an 11-in. x 7-in. baking dish coated with cooking spray.
-Combine topping ingredients; sprinkle over top.
-Bake, uncovered, at 350° for 25-30 minutes or until bubbly.
+- Transfer to an 11x7-in. baking dish coated with cooking spray.
+In a small bowl, toss bread crumbs with melted butter; sprinkle over top.
+Bake, uncovered, 25-30 minutes or until bubbly.
 Yield: 6 servings.